 - In Mendeleev periodic table, vertical columns in the periodic table and horizontal row in the periodic table were named as groups and period respectively.

-- The periodic table is composed of seven horizontal rows or periods and is numbered between 1 and 7.
+- The periodic table is composed of seven horizontal rows or periods and is numbered between 1 to 7.

 - There is a regular gradation in the properties of elements in the horizontal rows(periods) from left to right.

 - The periodic table is composed of eight vertical columns or groups.
-They ‘re numbered between 1 to 8.
+They are numbered between 1 to 8.